sergkarpenko/nhibernate-doc/basic-mapping.rst

 hibernate-mapping
 =================

 This element has several optional attributes.
-The ``chema`` attribute specifies that tables referred to by this mapping belong to the named schema.
+The ``schema`` attribute specifies that tables referred to by this mapping belong to the named schema.
 If specified, tablenames will be qualified by the given schema name.
 If missing, tablenames will be unqualified.
 The ``default-cascade`` attribute specifies what cascade style